hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 <img src="../img/PCA_example6.png" width="400">

-Even if your samples do not separate by PC1 or PC2, you still may return biologically relevant results from the DE analysis, just don't be surprised if you do not return a large number of DE genes.
-To give more power to detect DE genes, you should account for known major sources of variation in your model.
+Even if your samples do not separate by PC1 or PC2, you may still get biologically relevant results from the DE analysis, just don't be surprised if you do not get a large number of DE genes.
+To give more power to the tool for detecting DE genes, it is best to account for  major, known sources of variation in your model.

 ***
 **Exercise**